 - Review and submit your application: Once you have entered all the required information, review your application to make sure all the information is correct.
 Then, submit your application electronically.

 - Wait for confirmation: After submitting your application, you will receive an email.
 In which you must click a link to verify your signature.
 If you miss this step, they will not process your application.

 Once your enrollment is processed, you will receive a Medicare card.
-Your coverage will typically begin on the first day of the month after your enrollment is received.
+If you want to know when your coverage will start, you can read our updated article: Medicare Part B: New Start Dates For Coverage In 2023.
 Remember: if you enroll during a Special Enrollment Period, you will not be subject to any late enrollment penalties.

 Note: If you delayed Medicare Part B coverage, but do not have credible coverage through work, you can apply during the General Enrollment Period.
 This period runs from January 1 to March 31 each year.
 However, there may be a late enrollment penalty that you will have to pay in addition to your monthly premium.

 Next Steps after you Enroll in Medicare Part B